Table of Contents

 At family functions I always checked how many different potato pudding recipes were represented, and tried to taste them all.
 It was my mission to find who made the smoothest silkiest baked white potato pudding recipe.

-Potato Pudding is one of those unique potato recipes that seems to have originated with the Cape Malay community in Cape Town, as I have not seen any similar baked milky potato pudding recipes from anywhere else using white potatoes.
+The potato pudding recipe is one of those unique potato recipes that seems to have originated with the Cape Malay community in Cape Town.
+I have not seen any similar baked milky potato pudding recipes from anywhere else using white potatoes.
 We also do a mean sweet potato pudding called Gestoofde patat (Stewed Sweet Potato), that is egg and dairy free.